StephHjar/dublin-book-club/README.md

     6. Testimonials weren't center aligned in their section on larger screens because the flex boxes weren't taking up the entire section.
 Changed flex-basis so that each of the three flex boxes took up an equal amount of space.

     7. The carousel was missing the navigator bar due to a missing div tag, which meant the nav buttons were enclosed in the same div as the slides.

+    8. The testimonials in the carousel were overflowing on to the next slide on mobile.
+Solved this by removing the padding from the slides themselves, and adding the padding to the larger carousel div.

+    9. The social media links in the footer were not fixed to the bottom of the page (regardless of the amount of content).
+Found a social on StackOverflow, by setting the body as a vertical text box and aligning the footer underneath it.

 ## Deployment